InterstellarScience/Personal-Quantum-Lab/README.md

 ## Purpose

-The goal of the Personal Quantum Lab is to document my progress in quantum computing and quantum communication through practical, hands-on projects while building a growing portfolio of implementations and simulations.
+The goal of the PQL is to record my progress in quantum computing and quantum communication through practical projects while still building a growing portfolio of implementations and simulations.

 ## Author